 The path is unmarked and treacherous, so be prepared for a few scrapes and bruises along the way.
 In fact, you may even need to wield a sturdy stick to clear a path through the dense foliage that blankets the trail.
 But trust us when we say that the panoramic 360-degree views from the top of Mount Caiman, the island’s highest point, are more than worth the effort!

 Snorkeling around Curieuse & St Pierre Islet

-Another excellent place to go snorkeling is the islet of Saint Pierre, located a 15min boat ride from Curieuse and 5min from Praslin.
-This tiny islet of barely 0.1km2 features a few granite rocks, lapped by the wave, a handful of palm trees swaying in the wind, and white-tailed tropical birds flying around it.
-The glassy waters around the islet, although sometimes a little turbulent, are excellent for swimming and snorkeling.
+Another fantastic snorkeling spot is the tiny islet of Saint Pierre, located just a 15-minute boat ride from Curieuse (and only 5 minutes from Praslin).
+This tiny slice of paradise, spanning just 0.1km², features a scattering of granite rocks jutting out of the crystal-clear waters, a smattering of swaying palm trees, and an array of white-tailed tropical birds.
+The glassy waters surrounding the islet, while sometimes a little choppy, are perfect for swimming and snorkeling.

 How to Get to Curieuse FROM PRASLIN